About My Art, by Stephen Linhart

 Contact

 I work in digital collage, algorithmic art and vector art using a camera, a scanner and a computer.
-My source materials include my own photography as well as stock photography and timeless art of the past.
-Starting with scans, photographs, and mathematical abstractions, I blend, combine and compose to create images that move me.
+My source materials include my own photography as well as licensed stock photographs and timeless art of the past.
+Starting with scans, photographs and mathematical abstractions, I blend, combine and compose to create images that move me.

 Self Portrait Because I create my art on a computer, there are no physical originals.
-I make limited editions and monoprints using a LightJet printer operated by Calypso Imaging.
+I make very small editions and monoprints using laser printing on photographic paper or pigment printing on canvas, and sign them.
 These prints are the primary physical form of my work.
-The LightJet prints directly to photographic paper using colored lasers.
-I print on Fujicolor matte Crystal Archive paper, which provides an excellent, long-lasting print.
-I mount them on acrylic for stability and frame without glazing because I prefer the prints to be immediate, not secluded behind glass.
+These printing techniques produce fabulous images and that should last lifetimes if not exposed to direct sunlight.
+Each print is mounted for stability.
+I frame them without glazing because I prefer the prints to be immediate, not secluded behind glass.
 These prints are a durable media which can be handled with the same care you would use with a varnished oil painting.
-I’m currently pricing my limited edition prints and monoprints at $1000, mounted, signed and framed.
+I also make proofs of each image, which are not for sale.

 About My Art, by Stephen Linhart